timsutton/brigadier/README.md

 ## Caveats

 * It requires an internet connection, which therefore requires that a working network driver be available.
 The simplest way I've found to do this is to place the various network drivers from BootCampESDs inside a "BootCamp" (or similar) folder within `C:\Windows\INF`.
 This folder is the default search location for device drivers, and it should automatically detect and install drivers located here for all unknown hardware.
-You can also modify the `DevicePath` [registry key](http://technet.microsoft.com/en-us/library/cc731664(v=ws.10).aspx) to add a custom location, but using the existing `INF` folder means no other changes besides a file copy are required to update an existing image's drivers, so this can be done without actually restoring the image and booting it just to install a driver.
+You can also modify the `DevicePath` <a href="http://technet.microsoft.com/en-us/library/cc731664(v=ws.10).aspx">registry key</a> to add a custom location, but using the existing `INF` folder means no other changes besides a file copy are required to update an existing image's drivers, so this can be done without actually restoring the image and booting it just to install a driver.
 * It currently performs almost no error handling.
 * The 7-Zip and dmg2iso tools download from URLs hardcoded in the script.
 Soon the `brigadier.plist` will support overriding these URLs with your own copies stored on a private webserver.
 * After installation, it sets the `FirstTimeRun` registry key at `HKEY_CURRENT_USER\Software\Apple Inc.\Apple Keyboard Support` to disable the first-launch Boot Camp help popup, and there's currently no option to disable this behaviour.